 The change in tax law, which becomes effective for tax years beginning after December 31, 2012, eliminates the tax deductibility of the portion of retiree health care costs which are reimbursed by Medicare Part D subsidies.
-Based upon the actuarially determined net present value of lost future retiree health care deductions related to the subsidies, we reduced our deferred tax asset related to future retiree health care deductions by approximately \$32 million as of March 31, 2010.
-The portion of the reduction that we believe will be recovered through the regulatory process, or approximately \$11 million, has been recorded as a regulatory asset.
-The remaining \$21 million of the reduction in our deferred tax asset has been reflected as a charge to income tax expense.
+Based upon the actuarially determined net present value of lost future retiree health care deductions related to the subsidies, CenterPoint Energy reduced its deferred tax asset by approximately \$32 million in March 2010.
+The portion of the reduction that CenterPoint Energy believes will be recovered through the regulatory process, or approximately \$11 million, was recorded as an adjustment to regulatory assets.
+The remaining \$21 million of the reduction in CenterPoint Energy's deferred tax asset was recorded as a charge to income tax expense in the first quarter of 2010.